oldmartijntje/CodeDungeon/README.md

 # Mini-RPG
 It's an rpg / rogue-like game where you have to code your movement through a dungeon

+## How to play
+stay away from rpg.py, That is the core system.
+You need to edit example.py to play.

 ### Notes
 This uses Oldmartijntje's account system: https://github.com/oldmartijntje/accounts-system